hoangvvo/next-connect/README.md

 import { createEdgeRouter } from "next-connect";

 // Default Req and Evt are Request and unknown
-// You may want to pass in NextApiRequest and NextApiResponse const router = createEdgeRouter<NextRequest, NextFetchEvent>();
+// You may want to pass in NextRequest and NextFetchEvent const router = createEdgeRouter<NextRequest, NextFetchEvent>();

 router